 Bottom line: Defendants should strongly consider an Inter Partes Review (IPR), a proceeding before the Patent Trial and Appeal Board (PTAB) of the United States Patent and Trademark Office (USPTO) when accused of patent infringement because it may be easier to invalidate the patent at the PTAB instead of at the Federal district court.
 In re Cuozzo Speed Technologies, LLC (Fed.
 Cir.
 2015), the Federal Circuit held that the claims are given their “broadest reasonable interpretation” during an IPR, and not the more narrow “ordinary and customary meaning to one of ordinary skill in the art” that would be applied at the district court.
 Under the broader standard, more prior art can be asserted against the patent being asserted, and in this sense, the patent is more likely to be invalidated.

 In Cuozzo, the claimed invention was directed to an automobile speed limiter which displayed both a vehicle’s current speed and the speed limit.
 When the current speed is above the speed limit, then the speed limit is displayed as a red light.
 The current speed is displayed in white light when it is below the speed limit.
 The claims required that the speedometer 12 be “integrally attached” to the colored display 18. (see diagram below).
-A major portion of the opinion was dedicated to explaining whether the IPR should apply broadest reasonable standard typically applied during examination of a claim or the standard that the district court would have applied which would have resulted in a more narrow interpretation.
-Presumably, this issue was important to the parties because a broader interpretation may have invalidated the claim or avoided infringement, whereas narrow interpretation may have preserved validity and brought the defendant within scope of the claims for infringement.
+A major portion of the opinion was dedicated to explaining whether the IPR should apply the broadest reasonable interpretation standard typically applied during the examination of a claim or the standard that the district court would have applied which would have resulted in a more narrow interpretation.
+Presumably, this issue was important to the parties because a broader interpretation may have invalidated the claim or avoided infringement, whereas a narrow interpretation may have preserved validity and brought the defendant within the scope of the assertions for infringement.

 The Federal Circuit held that the proper standard for interpreting claims in an IPR is the broadest reasonable interpretation standard.
 This opinion had a dissenting opinion.
 In comparing the reasons provided by the majority and the dissenter, the opinion really could have gone both ways.
 The decision came down to a philosophical discussion of whether the IPR should mimic more of an examination proceeding such as when the patent office is reviewing the claims of a patent application or an adjudicatory role such as one during formal litigation which resolves a dispute between parties.